 So why aren’t more women talking about it?
 For one, it can be embarrassing.
 Though hair loss is practically a coming-of-age rite for men, women are expected to have a full head of hair at any age.

 When Sex and the City star Kristen Davis spoke out about her thinning hair, even she admitted that she tried to push the thought out of her mind.
-“I hadn’t been worrying about it — I have my daughter — but when I tried to do something or had to go somewhere I was like, ‘where is my hair?’” she said.
+“I hadn’t been worrying about it — I have my daughter — but when I tried to do something or had to go somewhere I was like, ‘Where is my hair?’” she said.

 Is hair loss genetic?

-Hair loss during menopause can happen as a result of a combination of things, especially as you age: genetics, stress, side effects from a new medication, diet, and the simple fact that our hair can get finer as we get older.
+Hair loss during menopause can happen as a result of a combination of things, especially as you age: genetics, stress, side effects from a new medication, diet, and the simple fact that our hair gets finer as we get older.
 Your doctor can help you rule out other potential causes, like hyperthyroidism.